 I’m replying, No.

-Find a few of those (it’s soooo not hard) and suddenly you have an hour.
+Find a few of those (it’s so easy), and suddenly, you have an hour.

 Extrapolate that out a month, a year, a lifetime.

 Gasp, that’s some math right there…

 You have the compounded interest of not having wasted energy and bandwidth.

-You don’t just have time; you have the energy you didn’t spend so you have more firepower of YOU to focus on bigger things, to make fewer mistakes because you’re tired and distracted, to be profitable in what you do, to get home in time to make your kid’s game.
-See what I’m getting at?
+Now, you have more firepower of YOU to focus on bigger things, make fewer mistakes because you’re tired and distracted, be profitable in what you do, and get home in time to make your kid’s game.

 Being efficient is a perpetual motion machine.